“Did you wash your hands?”

 Poor children.
 Constantly being reminded by parents to wash, wash, and wash some more.
 But keep up the nagging, Mom and Dad!
 Scientists have proven this timeless refrain merits the nagging: An estimated 80 percent of all colds and flu are contracted via our fingers.
 So the best (and simplest) way to avoid winter ailments is soaping and scrubbing your child’s cute, but germ-ridden, hands.

-To make their mitts truly germ-free, kids need to scrub hands, fingers, and fingernails (under-the-nail crevices are a haven for nefarious microorganisms and parasites like pinworms) for 20 to 30 seconds, which is about how long it takes to sing the child-pleasing “Happy birthday” song — twice.
+To make their mitts truly germ-free, kids need to scrub hands, fingers, and fingernails (under-the-nail crevices are a haven for nefarious microorganisms and parasites such as pinworms) for 20 to 30 seconds, which is about how long it takes to sing the child-pleasing “Happy birthday” song twice.
 When they’re done washing, make sure your kids dry their hands with clean towels.
 Otherwise, they’re just re-contaminating.
-(For more on clean-hands best practices, see sidebar.)

 Anywhere but the face!